 There are no DRLs for paediatric nuclear medicine imaging scans.
 Consequently, there is no requirement to conduct annual DRL audits of paediatric protocols.

-Code of Practice for Radiation Protection in the Medical Applications of Ionizing Radiation (RPS 14)
+Code of Practice for Radiation Protection in the Medical Applications of Ionizing Radiation (RPS 14) and the Code for Radiation Protection in Medical Exposure (RPS C-5)

 You can compare your facility’s nuclear medicine doses using two methods: